GetMetaMap/metamap-ios-sdk/docs/mati-ios.md

+---
+title: "iOS"
+excerpt: "Add the Mati button to your iOS app."
+slug: "mobile-sdks"
+category: 61141a8437375100442f3d20
+---
-# Mati iOS SDK Usage Guide
+# Mati iOS Usage Guide

 ![Mobile Mati start screen with 2 verification options (documentation or selfie) and a start button.](/readme_pic.png)

 The following describes how to install and use the Mati iOS SDK for your application.

+## iOS Demo App

+You can go to GitHub and download the [Mati iOS demo app](https://github.com/GetMati/mati-mobile-examples/tree/main/swiftDemoApp(native))

 ## Requirements
    iOS 11.4